jpcre2/jpcre2/README.md

 </li>
   <ol>
 <li>
-**Match:** The <code>match()</code> member function takes the subject string and some specialized vectors (vectors of maps of substrings) as its arguments and a last argument to tell whether to match all or only the first.
+<b>Match:</b> The <code>match()</code> member function takes the subject string and some specialized vectors (vectors of maps of substrings) as its arguments and a last argument to tell whether to match all or only the first.
 It puts the results in the maps of the vectors and returns true on successful match and false otherwise.
 </li>
     <ul>
 <li>